People trust recommendations from third-party sources even more than the brand itself. This is, in essence, why influencer marketing exists.

-- Not all influencers work in your favour.
+- Not all influencers work in your favor.
 Some have a positive influence towards your brand (positive influencers), while others have the power to take away people from your network (negative influencers).
-The latter are commonly known as ‘brand detractors‘.
+The latter is commonly known as ‘brand detractors‘.

-- Within positive brand influencers you have a group of influencers called ‘brand advocates’: these works as an “unofficial extension” of your brand, as they work in your favour without being on your payroll.
+- Within positive brand influencers, you have a group of influencers called ‘brand advocates’: these works as an “unofficial extension” of your brand, as they work in your favor without being on your payroll.